| | |

 • Less mess.
 Ripping out old flooring is messy.
 So is installing new flooring.

-• More options in colors and designs.
+• There are more options in colors and designs.
 Floor tile options are pretty limited.
 Paint colors and stencils are not.

-• It’s an easy way to experiment with pattern.
+• It’s an easy way to experiment with patterns.
 If you hate it, paint over it.

 • It’s fun.
 Maybe it’s just me, but I love a good paint project.